Mammillaria vetula subsp. gracilis 'Arizona Snowcap'

 Mammillaria vetula subsp. gracilis 'Arizona Snowcap' is a beautiful small cactus with cylindrical stems almost entirely covered by white, short, and thick spines.
 It offsets profusely to produce an attractive clump that can reach up to 4 inches (10 cm) tall and up to 5 inches (12.5 cm) wide.
-Stems are dark green, up to 3.2 inches (8 cm) long and up to 1.2 inches (3 cm) in diameter.
+Stems are dark green, up to 3.2 inches (8 cm) long, and up to 1.2 inches (3 cm) in diameter.
 Flowers are cream-yellow with pinkish or brownish mid stripe appear in spring.
-They are up to 0.6 inch (1.5 cm) long and up to 0.5 inch (1.2 cm) in diameter.
+They are up to 0.6 inches (1.5 cm) long and up to 0.5 inches (1.2 cm) in diameter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).